Guide To Cannabis Tinctures | Uses, Storage & Differences Skip to content

 One of the downsides of DIY cannabis tinctures is that you won't know the exact amount of THC, CBD, or other cannabinoids in your product, making dosing a bit of a guessing game.

-When you purchase CBD or THC tinctures from a reputable brand, they will provide you with a certificate of analysis documenting the cannabinoid profile, informing you of the cannabinoid content in milligrams (mg) for more accurate dosing.
+When you purchase CBD or the best THC tinctures from a reputable brand, they will provide you with a certificate of analysis documenting the cannabinoid profile, informing you of the cannabinoid content in milligrams (mg) for more accurate dosing.

 Why You Should Use Store-Bought Cannabis Tinctures